 Why is it called elasticity of demand?

 Elasticity of demand refers to the variation in demand for an item or service when a purchase-decision variable changes.
-It’s a relationship between demand and variables such as price, availability of substitutes, advertising impressions and customer income.
-When a change in any one of those variables causes a significant change in demand, the elasticity of demand is high — the customer’s buying behavior is flexible.
+It’s the relationship between demand and variables, such as price, availability of substitutes, advertising impressions, and customer income.
+When a change in any one of those variables causes a significant shift in demand, the elasticity of demand is high—meaning the customer’s buying behavior is flexible.
 When changes in these variables have little or no effect on demand, the product is inelastic.

 Is elasticity of 1 inelastic?